dimitrisr/django-startup-template/README.md

 django-startup-template
 =======================

-A Django 1.7.1 template to kickstart a new web app on a Webfaction server.
+A Django 1.10.1 template to kickstart a new web app on a Webfaction server.

 Features
 ========
 Out of the box this project template provides the following packages and
 functionality:

-1. Local and Production settings files.
+- Local and Production settings files.
-2. django-storage: Static file storage on Amazon S3.
-3. django-compress: Pre-process and Compress CSS & JavaScript.
+- django-compress: Pre-process and Compress CSS & JavaScript.
-4. django-debug-toolbar: Awesome tool to debug your django site locally.
+- django-debug-toolbar: Awesome tool to debug your django site locally.

 Requirements
 =============